RayznGames/Dyna-Wet/README.md

 1. Clone or download this repository.
 2. Create a new project in **Unity 6000.2.6f2** with **URP** render pipeline.
-3. Drop the folder "Dyna-Wet_Main" into the project
+3. Drop the folder "Dyna-Wet_Previev" into the project
 4. Go to package manager and Install the **Visual Effect Graph** package.
 5. Load the sample scene, and hit Play to view the system in action.
-6. Use the in-scene **Weather Controller** to switch between weather types and observe transitions.
+6. Use the in-scene **Weather Controller** (TopRight) to switch between weather types and observe transitions.

 ---

 ## Educational Notes

 The Dyna-Wet system integrates:
-- **Lerped environmental values** (rain → wetness → puddle buildup)
+- **Lerped values** for - rain, wetness, clouds, sun, and puddles buildup
 - **Dynamic shader updates** through material properties exposed in the shader's.
-- **Noise-based surface wetting**, allowing full procedural puddle control
+- **Environmental and Time Controllers** controlling the entire system's behavior trough scripting.
-- **VFX Graph integration** for scalable GPU particle rain
+- **VFX Graph** for scalable GPU particles used for rain

 If you’re studying  **environmental systems**, or **procedural world effects**, this project is an excellent breakdown of how all those systems interact and interlock between each other.